mozilla-rally/rally-study-01/README.md

 And it *submits* one kind of event, `RS01.event`.
 We collect as two events because of current limitations in WebScience's messaging schema validation.
 We don't have this limitation when submitting the final payload to the endpoint.

-The events submitted in this study are defined by the measurements schema, kept in `schema/`.
+The events submitted in this study are defined by the measurements schema, kept in `schema/measurements.*.schema.json`.
 All of the building & watching NPM commands in this repository will first generate this schema.
-To do it yourself and see all the fields collected by this study, run `npm run build:schema` and observe the results in `schema/measurements.1.schema.json`.
+To do it yourself and see all the fields collected by this study, run `npm run build:schema` and observe the results in `schema/measurements.*.schema.json`.
+This generated schema is what will be used to create the data tables and pipeline namespacing for this study.

 ## running this study locally to collect your own data and play with it